Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Method

 \section{Method}

 We propose an \textbf{a}daptive \textbf{g}radi\textbf{en}t correc\textbf{t}ion (AGENT) method and integrate it with recent sparse training pipelines to achieve accelerations and improve training stability.
-Specifically, to accomplish the goal, our AGENT filters out less relevant information and obtains a well-controlled and time-varying amount of knowledge from the old gradients.
+To accomplish the goal, our AGENT filters out less relevant information and obtains a well-controlled and time-varying amount of knowledge from the old gradients.
 Our method overcomes the limitations of previous acceleration methods such as SVRG~\citep{allen2016variance, dubey2016variance, elibol2020variance}, and successfully accelerates and stabilizes sparse training.
-We will illustrate each part of our method in the following sections.
-Our AGENT method is outlined in Algorithm~\ref{alg:avr-sgld}.
+Our AGENT method is outlined in Algorithm~\ref{alg:avr-sgld} and illustrated in the following sections.